katrinleinweber/v0dro.github.io/source/_posts/2014-09-28-travel-hampi-bengaluru-allepy-part-2.markdown

 {% img center /images/hampi-bengaluru-allepy/cycle_ride.JPG 500 500 'The cycle ride back to Hampi' %}

-Upon returning we had some late lunch at a South Indian retaurant (Venkateshwara Restaurant), after which we sat in the German Bakery, sipping masala chai, and figuring out the best way to write this blog post :)
+Upon returning we had some late lunch at a South Indian restaurant (Venkateshwara Restaurant), and left for Hospet to catch our bus to Bangalore, which left from there at night.

+The bus stop at Hospet is pretty horrible and since we were forced to book our tickets through some petty shop in Hampi, the bus came 3 hours late and the driver stopped at the particular bus stop only because we were calling him repeatedly and telling him and that we're waiting.
+Go for government transport whenever possible!

 Stay tuned for day 3!